TheRecipeApp/Recipe/README.md

 - [ ] As a user I want to be able to log in using Twitter Auth service
 - [ ] As a user I want to scan a barcode of a product to add it as an ingredient
 - [ ] As a user I want to keep an inventory of ingredients that I want to use for my recipies
-- [ ] If available, as a user it would be cool to see an ARkit model representing the final dish
 - [ ] As a user I would like to get recommendations of similar recipies
 - [ ] As a user I want to receive notification when a friend posts a new recipe
 - [ ] As a user I would like to have an option to shop ingredientes (either online or show a store near by)
 - [ ] As a user I would like to receive a notification when there is a popular dish in my area
 - [ ] When entering steps to cook as a user I would like to upload a video of the process
+- [ ] Use SiriKit to search for recipies
+- [ ] Use iOS Spotlight to seach for recipies

 ## Team